yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous Delivery.md

     By using Application Insights, you should adapt the App Service deployment slots by marking the app setting holding the instrumentation key for Application Insights to be slot-bound.
 That way, staging and production can report independent log analytics even after a swap.

     From the Application Insights Portal, we can see detailed metrics from our solution and get a visual layout of the dependency relationships between our application components using App map.
 Each component displays specific KPIs such as load, performance, failures, and alerts.
-By selecting the App Analytics on one of the application components, we can open the Application Insights Analytics feature.
+By selecting App Analytics on one of the application components, we can open the Application Insights Analytics feature.
 This will provide a query language for analyzing all of the data collected by Application Insights.

-    To get custom information about our users, the Users panel in Application Insights, will allow us to understand important details in a variety of ways.
-We can use this panel to understand such information as where our users are connecting from, the browser type they are using, and what areas of the application they're accessing.
+    To get custom information about our users, the Users panel in Application Insights will allow us to understand important details in a variety of ways.
+We can use this panel to understand such information as to where our users are connecting from, the browser type they are using, and what areas of the application they're accessing.

 ## Checklist of preferred objection handling